 Are you looking for different ways to say thank you in Japanese?
 Aside from the standard ありがとう(pronounced as arigatou), there are several formal and casual words/phrases that you can use when in conversation with the locals.
 In this post, we will discuss all the polite expressions used by the Japanese people so that you can bravely express gratitude while preventing miscommunication.
-After all, the Japanese culture dictates that the locals are very particular with the use of the right words to carry various meanings depending on the context.
+After all, the Japanese culture dictates that the locals are very particular about using the right words to carry various meanings depending on the context.
 Get to know more about this by reading below.

-No matter where you are in the world, it is impossible not to find an opportunity to say thanks to someone.
-As humans, it is natural for us to go through trouble just so we can provide help to a friend or even a stranger.
-And if you are someone who basically received help, the best way to show your appreciation is by giving them a sweet "thank you" in a language close to their hearts.
+No matter where you are in the world, it is impossible not to find an opportunity to thank someone.
+As humans, it is natural for us to go through the trouble just so we can provide help to a friend or even a stranger.
+And if you are someone who basically received help, the best way to show your appreciation is by giving them a sweet “thank you” in a language close to their hearts.

-Ready to be aware of the several ways by which you can say thanks?
+Are you ready to be aware of the ways you can say thanks?
 Read on below.

 Suppose you plan to walk the streets of Tokyo or experience the Japanese culture and real life in the Kansai area.
 In that case, you need to get ready with some of the best expressions and greeting in the Japanese language, which can make your whole travel experience much more accessible and fun.
 To help you get started, we are listing below the 10 easy ways to say thank you in Japanese, including words and phrases with a polite form, slang version, and formal version.
 If you are ready to make some friends, take note of the examples below.

 - ありがとう ご ざ い ます- Arigatou Gozaimasu

 - どもありがとう ご ざ い ます – Domo Arigatou Gozaimasu

 - ありがとう- Arigatou